nembrinj/protofablab/topics/06_3Dprint/README.md

 Each of the above 7 processes uses one or more 3D printing technology.
 Depending on your objectives (refined vs robust prototypes, production, etc.) and constraints (time, cost, material, etc.), one technology may be more appropriate.

 In the context of this Autumn 2022 course, we have access to two 3D printing technologies:
-- Fused Filament Fabrication (FFF) - with the material extrusion process
+- Fused Filament Fabrication (FFF) - with the material extrusion process ([Printer: Prusa i3 MK3S](https://www.prusa3d.com/product/original-prusa-i3-mk3s-kit-3/))
-- Stereolithography (SLA) - with the vat polymerization process
+- Stereolithography (SLA) - with the vat polymerization process ([Printer: Prusa 3D SL1S printer](https://www.prusa3d.com/category/original-prusa-sl1s-speed/))

 And in the sections below, we focus on:
- - SLA: the technology, difference with FFF, when to use SLA and its limitation, and how to use the [Prusa 3D SL1S printer](https://www.prusa3d.com/category/original-prusa-sl1s-speed/)
+ - SLA: the technology, difference with FFF, when to use SLA and its limitation, and how to use the printer
  - Step-by-step example to create a CAD model using a script-based software

 # SLA Printer